dji-sdk/Onboard-SDK-Doc/source/development-workflow/integrate-sdk.md

 Blocking APIs wait until the aircraft returns an acknowledgement.
 Blocking calls pass that acknowledgement, along with some metadata, to the caller as a return value for the API itself.
 Most blocking APIs return an [ACK::ErrorCode](/onboard-api-reference/structDJI_1_1OSDK_1_1ACK_1_1ErrorCode.html); this allows querying of errors through the [ACK::getError](/onboard-api-reference/classDJI_1_1OSDK_1_1ACK.html#aa6a80877d41e0bffd3e44de1af585e09) and [ACK::getErrorCodeMessage](/onboard-api-reference/classDJI_1_1OSDK_1_1ACK.html#a140b7c908f55e5f6b7b9f32056828af1) APIs.
 Some blocking APIs have some additional information, and have specific return types.

-One example of calling a blocking API and using the acknowledgement is shown in the image here.
+One example of calling a blocking API and using the acknowledgement is shown in the image here, from the MFIO sample.

 ![blocking-api-example](../images/workflow/blocking-api-sample.png)